agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 ### 2. Configuration via Environment Variables

 If `registry` is not specified in `a2a_config`, the Runtime automatically creates Registry instances from environment variables.
-Currently, the system only implements `NacosRegistry`, and users can configure the Nacos registry via environment variables.
-The following environment variables are supported:
+Currently, the system only implements `NacosRegistry`, and users can configure the Nacos registry via environment variables:

 - `A2A_REGISTRY_ENABLED`: Whether to enable Registry feature (default: `True`)
 - `A2A_REGISTRY_TYPE`: Registry type(s), supports comma-separated values (e.g., `"nacos"`)